platu/libsensehat-cpp/README.md

 cd libsensehat-cpp/ && make
 ```

-Depending on the number of example programs, compilation may take some time.
+Depending on the number of example programs, the compilation may take some time.

-You're done !
-It is now time to open example files and run your own tests.
+You're all done !
+Now you can open the example files and run your own tests.
 There is a generic [Makefile](examples/Makefile) in the [examples](examples/)
-directory that you can copy and adapt to your needs.
+directory which you can copy and modify to suit your needs.

 ## Start new project

-To start a new project, you need to copy the [Makefile](labTemplate/Makefile) file to your working directory.
+To start a new project, you need to copy the [Makefile](labTemplate/Makefile)
+file to your working directory.

 ```bash
 mkdir myProject && cd myProject cp $HOME/libsensehat-cpp/labTemplate/Makefile .
 ```

-Then, you can copy the example program that is closest to your needs and adapt it to your project.
+Then, you can copy the example program that is closest to your needs and adapt
+it to your project.

 ```bash
 cp $HOME/libsensehat-cpp/examples/01_setRGB565pixel.cpp .